 There is a play on familiar mythic themes here.
 The theme of people ‘flowing’ to Zion is a reversal of the theme of the river of life which was said to flow from the divine mountain (cf. Ezekiel 47).
 Where once water flowed out giving life to the entire world, now people flow in.
 What flows out is the torah of Yahweh (v.
 3) or the word of the Lord which offers life and ‘instruction’ to all.

-The function of Yahweh as judge, once confined to Israel, now has a universal flavour.
+The function of Yahweh as judge, in pre-exilic times largely confined to Israel, now has a universal flavour.
 The outcome of Yahweh’s teaching will be peace on an unprecedented scale (v.
 4).
 Joel 3:10 expresses the reverse, but in Isaiah 2 the lack of a need to learn war is the point.
 There will be no further need for disputes under the just law decreed by Yahweh.

 Verse 5 forms an extra addition addressed to the house of Jacob.
 They are invited to walk in the light of Yahweh (cf. the frequent use of the theme of light in later Isaiah passages where Israel is described as light: 42:6; 49:6; cf. 51:4; 60:3).
 Verse 5 also picks up on the theme of the house (of the God) of Jacob from v.
 3, and connects it with the following passage (vv.
 6ff).

-Isa 2:1-5 speaks of beating swords into plowshares, and spears into pruning hooks.
-Our daily news seems to speak only of the use of weapons in Afghanistan, Iraq, Iran, Sudan and elsewhere, and of the use prison bars to contain those who seek refuge from the weapons.
+Isa 2:1-5 speaks of beating swords into ploughshares, and spears into pruning hooks.
+Our daily news is littered with talk of the use of weapons in troubled places and, in Australia at least, of the use of barbed wire to contain those who seek refuge from the weapons in their homeland.
 In Advent we await the coming of our Lord.
 May our waiting be filled with both calls and prayers for peace in our world and justice for those who suffer the horrors of war.